Tips for preventing against new modern identity attacks (AiTM, MFA Fatigue, PRT, OAuth)

 Above the preventions against some of the “new” attacks are explained.
 For protecting identities more preventions can be configured.
 The following is based on my opinion important:

-- Use Privileged Identity Management PIM and go for least privilege access and always verify roles.
+- Use Privileged Identity Management PIM and go for least privileged access and always verify roles.
 Privileged Identity Management is not protecting against AITM and stolen cookies.
-For any Identity attack and special Oauth Consent / Device Token it is recommended to strict the available roles and request MFA + approval.
+For any Identity attack and special Oauth Consent / Device Token, it is recommended to strict the available roles and request MFA + approval.

 - Enable MFA for all users and admins ( except some break-glass accounts)

 - Block legacy authentication (DON’T WAIT FOR MICROSOFT, and block it for all apps and protocols)

 - When MFA is not possible; restrict service accounts based on trusted locations

 - Collect AzureAD Logs in Sentinel / Log Analytics and start additional hunting